You can check status codes for a large set of urls within a few hours with this simple Python script.

 Free Online Tool: Status Code Checker for 100 URLs

-Before you go on running your own Python status code checker script we might have a more convenient solution for you: We have a free online tool available that is making bulk status code checks up to 100 Urls.
-In addition to that it is also possible to do internal link checking for a single url: Every link on that webpage is extracted and send to your status code checker tool.
+Before you go on running your own Python status code checker script, we might have a more convenient solution for you: We have a free online tool available that is making bulk status code checks up to 100 URLs.
+In addition to that, it’s also possible to do internal link checking for a single URL: Every link on that webpage is extracted and send to your status code checker tool.

 Check URL Availability for Paid Search Campaigns

 When you send paid traffic to URLs that do not work it is a waste of money and it should be fixed right away.
 If you want to check your status codes for your Google Ads destination pages you find some Google Ads scripts for checking the URL status codes.
 This might work for smaller accounts and if you stay within the UrlFetchApp limits of 20.000 URLs per day.
 Otherwise you have to partition your URL data and it takes days to complete the status check of your full URL list.
 In many real world scenarios this is not an option.

 If you have to check your full landing page set within a few hours, e.g. when you launch a new website or shop system, you can use a simple Python script that is doing the job.
 On my machine it took me 30 seconds to check a list of 100 URLs.
 This means you are able to check 12.000 status codes per hour.